Reference: Loopy’s Model of a Kernel¶

 as LHS values.
 (This is the only sense in which tuple types are supported.)

-Each statement is parametrized by zero or more loop variables (“inames”).
+Each statement is parameterized by zero or more loop variables (“inames”).

 A statement is executed once for each integer point defined by the domain